mkrainerMAM/my_website/content/blogs/blog4.md

 title: Trump
 image: trump_approval_margin.png
 ---
+The goal of this project was to illustrate the change of the net approval rate (approve -disapprove) of Trump since 2017.

-This section firstly imports the data and after using the glimpse function that provides a snapshot of the data, I transformed character values into dates.
+The first section firstly imports the data and after using the glimpse function that provides a snapshot of the data, I transformed character values into dates.

 ```{r, cache=TRUE}